drumnickydrum/sequencer/README.md

 ### 3/22/2021

-- PatternRef provider keeps latest updates of pattern state from redux.
+- `PatternRefProvider` keeps latest updates of pattern state from redux.
+- `kitSlice` gets `changeKit` into undo.
+Had to move the logic for restarting into `KitProvider` to make sure buffers are loaded before restarting.
+Rage click all you want.

 ### 3/21/2021